Perez fastest in practice for Azerbaijan GP, Mercedes slow - WHIZ News

-BAKU, Azerbaijan (AP) — Red Bull dominated both practice sessions for the Azerbaijan Grand Prix on Friday with Sergio Perez setting the fastest time of the day and title rival Mercedes far off the pace.
+The seven-time Formula One champion was a second off the pace of Red Bull driver Sergio Perez on Friday and nearly as far adrift of standings leader Max Verstappen.
+Even making the top 10 qualifying shootout on Saturday could be a challenge.

+With a lack of pace at the last race in Monaco, Hamilton was never in contention and dropped behind Verstappen in the standings.
+Baku is a street circuit like Monaco but presents a very different challenge with a long straight section along the seafront making top speed important.

-Perez set a time of 1 minute, 42.115 seconds in second practice to lead teammate Max Verstappen by .101.
-Verstappen had been fastest in the first session.
+Perez set a time of 1 minute, 42.115 seconds in the second practice to lead Verstappen by .101 after the Dutch driver had been fastest in the first session.

+“Performance-wise, I think we had a great start to the weekend here in Baku,” Verstappen said.
+“It was quite windy out there today, which wasn’t easy for any of us, but it definitely makes things more interesting.”

+In Saturday’s qualifying, Verstappen will be aiming for his first pole position since the season opener in Bahrain in March.

-Mercedes could only manage 11th for defending champion Lewis Hamilton — more than a second off the pace — and 16th for Valtteri Bottas.
+Mercedes, meanwhile, could only manage 11th for Hamilton and 16th for Valtteri Bottas.

+“I don’t know where all the time is,” Hamilton told his team over the radio.

+“We’re definitely quite a chunk down and I think everyone will be scratching their heads and looking into the data, trying to figure out how we could improve,” the defending champion said later.
+“The car is limited.
+There’s areas where I should just be quicker but there’s just no more grip.”

 New tests for the wings have been announced by governing body FIA but only take effect for the next race in France.